sahil1476/Spark_Kafka_Project/README.md

 <img src="https://github.com/sahil1476/Spark_Kafka_Project/assets/94641122/7ef660d9-5352-4a1f-81e2-4691c5e75ad8" alt="Sample Image" width="100%" height="400">
 ## Set Up Kafka `Topic` in which you are going to send and read data from `Spark`
-### Thing you need to Know
+## Thing you need to Know
-1. Apache Kafka - public - subscribe messaging system
+# Apache Kafka
-   kafka is Distributed Streaming Platform or Commint log,  used for building real-time data pipelines and streaming applications.
+Apache Kafka - public - subscribe messaging system kafka is Distributed Streaming Platform or Commint log,  used for building real-time data pipelines and streaming applications.

 #### Some basic terms to understand Kafka: